KristoforusBimantara/Image-Processing-SCILAB/Image-Enhancement-in-the-Frequency-Domain/README.md

-# Image-Processing-SCILAB
+# Image-Processing-SCILAB (image enhancement in the frequency domain)
-Script for image enhancement in the spatial domain in scilab
+Script for image enhancement in the frequency domain in scilab